MiKTeX/miktex/README.md

 ## Installing

 CMake creates a standard `install` target which you can use to install everything in the standard location.
 On Linux, you run

     sudo make install

-This will install MiKTeX in the `/usr/local`-prefixed directory tree (Unix-alike platforms).
+This will install MiKTeX in the `/usr/local`-prefixed directory tree.

 ## First steps

 ### Initialize the package database

 MiKTeX has the ability to install missing packages "on-the-fly".
 The package database must be initialized for this to work:

     sudo mpm --admin --update-db